Jopp-gh/Obsidian-Dune84/Wiki/Troubleshooting.md

 ### Missing something in Dune's interface?

-Open `Settings>Style Settings>Dune>Show ui elements`to unhide Obsidians default interface hidden in Dune by default.
-Dune hides interface elements is to help you focus on your notes, this helps advanced users.
+Open `Settings>Style Settings>Dune>Show ui elements`to reveal Obsidians default interface elements hidden in Dune by default.
+Dune hides interface elements to help you focus on your notes, this is ideal for more advanced users of Obsidian.
 Beginners need to familiarize first with Obsidian, so feel free to restore the default look of Obsidian.

 ### Slow interface